onaio/onadata/docs/orgs.rst

 Version 2 of the organizations API, ``/api/v2/orgs``, supports everything described on this page for ``/api/v1/orgs``: registering, retrieving, updating and deleting an organization, and managing its members.
 Replace ``v1`` with ``v2`` in the URL.
 Responses have the same shape, with these exceptions:

 - An organization's ``url`` points to ``/api/v2/orgs/{username}``.
-- The list of organizations leaves out each organization's ``users``.
-Get them from the members endpoint below, or from the organization itself.
+- An organization's ``users`` are not returned, neither in the list of organizations nor for a single organization.
+Get them from the members endpoint, see `List Organization members (v2)`_.
 - The list of an organization's members returns each member's details, not only the username.
-See `List Organization members (v2)`_.

 On top of that, the version 2 list endpoint ``GET /api/v2/orgs`` adds pagination, search and a filter by your role. ``GET /api/v1/orgs`` is unchanged: it returns every organization in one response and accepts none of these parameters.